simonkral1/genealogy-tracer/README.md

 ## 🚀 How to Use

 1. **Install the Extension**
-   - Download `genealogy-tracer-extension.zip` from the releases
+   - Download `concept-tracer-extension.zip` from the releases
    - Go to `chrome://extensions/` in Chrome
    - Enable "Developer mode" (top right toggle)
    - Click "Load unpacked" and select the unzipped folder